cpswarm/SimulationOrchestrator/README.md

 ### Test run optimization

 This test is used to verify:
- - The start of the SOO with a set of requirements for the the simulation to be run (dimensions, number of agents) and the request to do optimization.
+ - The start of the SOO with a set of requirements for the simulation to be run (dimensions, number of agents) and the request to do optimization.
  - The ability to match the requirements with the features provided by the Dummy Simulation Manager
  - The ability to send a Start Optimization message to the Dummy Optimization Tool
  - The ability to receive correctly the result of the optimization, when it is finished